IBMRedbooks/zikipedia/dictionary/T.md

 * A python based 3270 terminal emulator that runs in your operating system's native command line terminal.

 ### Track

+{: .note }
-> 💡 _This can be thought of as an alternative to bytes in the same way that Farenheit is an alternative to Celcius._
+> _This can be thought of as an alternative to bytes in the same way that Farenheit is an alternative to Celcius._

 * This is a metric for measuring the amount of data stored on DASD disks.
 This unit refers to the physical size of the tracks on the DASD disk drives.